Liverpool Cathedral: Burials

 Bishop Chavasse and Sir Giles Gilbert Scott are buried in the precinct of the cathedral, the former in Founder's Plot, and the latter at the west end of the site.
 Clergy buried within the cathedral include the bishops Albert David and David Sheppard.
 Among the benefactors whose remains are buried in the cathedral are The 1st Baron Vestey and his brother, Sir Edmund Vestey, and Sir Frederick Morton Radcliffe and his wife Lady Maggie Radcliffe.
-The ashes of the donor of the cathedral bells, Thomas Bartlett, are interred in a casket in the ringing room.
+The ashes of the donor of the cathedral bells, Thomas Bartlett, are kept in a casket in the ringing room.
 At the rear of the memorial to the 55th (West Lancashire) Division rest the ashes of Lieutenant-General Sir Hugh Jeudwine, who commanded the division from its formation in 1916 until the end of the First World War.
 Victoria Cross recipient Sergeant Arthur Herbert Lindsay Richardson is buried here, having been re-interred from the St. James Cemetery.